The Human League: 1990–1999: Romantic? and Octopus

 In 1994, EastWest Records (a subsidiary of Time Warner) showed interest in the band's demos and the material rejected by Virgin.
 They signed the band and paired them with producer Ian Stanley (formerly of Tears for Fears).
 EastWest financed expensive music videos and heavily promoted their releases.
 The first release was on Boxing Day 1994 and was the single "Tell Me When", which gave the band their first Top 10 hit since 1986's "Human".
 It also topped the UK airplay charts for several weeks.
 The accompanying album, Octopus, returned the band to the UK Top 10 and later achieved a gold disc.

-On the album cover artwork and in videos, the group was now presented simply as a trio of Oakey/Catherall/Sulley.
-In reality, however, other musicians had input to the record, including producer Ian Stanley, with continued playing and songwriting contributions from Neil Sutton and Russell Dennett; and Oakey co-writing one track with Jo Callis.

-The next single from the album was the ballad "One Man in My Heart", which features Sulley on lead vocals.
-It reached No. 13 in the UK and was unique in that it was the only single by the Human League to feature a female only lead vocal until "Never Let Me Go" in 2011.
+As with the previous album, former member Jo Callis contributed as a songwriter.
+The second single from the album was the ballad "One Man in My Heart", which features Sulley on lead vocals.
+It reached #13 in the UK and was unique in that it was the only single by the Human League to feature a female only lead vocal until "Never Let Me Go" in 2011.
+A third and final single "Filling Up with Heaven" also reached the UK Top 40.
+An updated Greatest Hits album appeared in late 1995, featuring a new single "Stay with Me Tonight", another UK Top 40, and a new remix of "Don't You Want Me".
+Russell Dennett left the band at the end of the year.

-Their renewed success prompted the band to tour again for the first time since 1987, and they conducted a tour of the US and UK in 1995.
-Subsequent singles "Filling Up with Heaven" and the non-album single "Stay with Me Tonight" also reached the UK Top 40, and a new remix of "Don't You Want Me" was released to capitalise on the band's revitalised profile.
-This was in the run up to a new "greatest hits" compilation in 1996, but which proved less successful than their first "Greatest Hits" album from 1988.

-A change in management at EastWest in 1998 saw the cancellation of the band's contract once again.
+1998 saw a change in management at EastWest, which brought the cancellation of the band's contract once again.
 Afterward, the band co-headlined with Culture Club and Howard Jones on VH1's 1980s "Big Rewind" nostalgia tour and made other concert and public appearances throughout 1997–2000.